Lekobh/CH32V003/PWM/PWM_TMR1/README.md

 - Serial connection for debugging (e.g., UART to USB)
 - LED or oscilloscope connected to pin PC4 to visualize the PWM output

-## Development Environment Setup

-1. Install the WCH-Link development environment
-2. Clone this repository
-3. Open the project in your preferred IDE that supports CH32V00x

 ## How to Use

 1. Compile and load the code onto your CH32V00x device